FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 the target variable of a regression problem is standardized or [min-max scaled] during training and transformed back afterwards.
 Since these normalization techniques are affine transformations we are on the safe side, though.

-Coming back to our example where we know that our residual transformation is quite log-normally distributed.
+Coming back to our example where we know that the distribution is quite log-normal.
 Can we somehow still receive the mean of the untransformed target variable?
-Yes, we can, actually.
+Yes we can, actually.
 Using the parameter $\mu$ that we already determined above we just calculate the variance $\sigma^2$ and have $\exp(\mu + \frac{\sigma^2}{2})$ for the mean of the untransformed distribution.
 More details on how to do this can be found in the [notebook] of the [used-cars-log-trans repository].
 Way more interesting, at least for the mathematically interested reader,